rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  But as the global economy grows, the 100-Sat Shoppe would offer higher end goods, or bulk quantities of lower end goods, all to justify 100 Sats;
- eventually the Sat Shoppe opens where everything is
+ eventually a Sat Shoppe opens where everything is only 1 Sat.
- 1 Sat *and 1 Sat only*.

 And even then, as the economy
  continued to grow,